 1st Year: Complete Group 1 core courses, at least one other core sequence, and take MTH 507.
-Recommended: Identify the research area and find a major professor.
+Identify the research area and find a major professor.

-2nd Year: Pass the Qualifying exams, complete at least one additional PhD core sequence.
-By 5th term: Find a major professor, and PhD committee.
-Find the committee, conduct program meeting, and file the PoS.
+2nd Year: Pass the Qualifying Requirement, complete at least one additional PhD core sequence.
+By 5th term: find PhD committee, conduct program meeting, and file the PoS.
 Start research and professional development if possible.